Reading parents, students protest cancellation of winter sports

 Doherty said he’ll revisit that decision later this week, but parents and students said they’ve been careful during the season so far.

-“Senior year is supposed to be the best season ever, and we just wanted some kind of season. especially working at it for 4 years,” said girls basketball team captain Kiara Tangney.”
+“Senior year is supposed to be the best season ever, and we just wanted some kind of season, especially working at it for for years,” girls’ basketball team captain Kiara Tangney added.”
 It sucks to just have it taken away.”

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)